freedom7341/G-standards/AV1(Vehicles)/AV11(Land vehicles)/AV112(Passenger vehicles)/AV1122(Suspension)/AV11221(Elastic)/AV112211(Special)/readme.md

 #### Conclusion.
 Suspension Building is the most tedious and most constraint heavy part of vehicle building, however necessary it may be.<br>
 This guide shows a method which has the least amount of contraints and entities (looking at you, hydro controllers).
-The only simpler method would be to use direct axis center constraints and ballscockets which can't really be called a proper suspension and does not have the same effect.
+The only simpler method would be to use direct axis center constraints and ballsockets which can't really be called a proper suspension and does not have the same effect.

 Written by Mrkykun